The Shiba Inu is a beautiful Spitz dog. You will get many compliments and turn many heads, while walking next to a Shiba.

-He will not back down from a challenge and will often fight back when he perceives a threat.
-Because of this, many owners face aggression issues with their Shiba including food aggression, dog to dog aggression, and people aggression.
+He will not back down from a challenge, and will often fight back when he perceives a threat.
+Because of this, many Shiba owners face aggression issues with their dog, including food aggression, dog to dog aggression, and people aggression.

-To successfully live with a Shiba Inu, you must be extremely patient and have a good sense of humor.
+To successfully live with a Shiba, we must be extremely patient, and have a good sense of humor.

 Turn a Shiba’s annoying habits against him.

 For example, a Shiba gets bored easily.
-If you ignore him and give him nothing to react to, he will quickly lose interest, and move on to something else.
+If we ignore him and give him nothing to react to, he will quickly lose interest, and move on to something else.

-Shibas can be very competitive.
-If they see another dog getting praise and rewards, they will want to strut their stuff and show that they are better.
+Sephy can also be very competitive.
+If he sees another dog getting praise and rewards, he will want to strut his stuff and show that he is better.

-Work with a Shiba’s innate personality and use it motivate him in the right direction.
-Passive resistance and reward obedience training work best with Sephy.
+Work with a Shiba’s innate personality, and use it motivate him in the right direction.
+Passive resistance and reward obedience training, work best with my Shiba.

 A Shiba will hand you many lemons, which is good if you like lemonade.
 Otherwise, just cut one up and squirt it on his muzzle.